Our favorite Wanaka scenic drives are:

 Makarora is the next spot for a rest stop, located just past the head of Lake Wanaka.
 The Makarora Country Cafe is a good roadside stopping point.

 The Blue Pools are a scenic highlight.
-A short stroll takes you to a swing bridge over the dramatic turquoise water, and you have the option to continue walking a bit longer if you want to explore.
+A short stroll takes you to a swing bridge over the dramatic turquoise water.
+Further along, you have the option to continue walking a bit longer if you want to explore.

-Just 10 minutes farther along the road, Fantail Falls is a great stop, and Thunder Creek Falls is less than 5 minutes past that.
+Just 10 minutes farther along the road, Fantail Falls is a great stop.
+Thunder Creek Falls is less than 5 minutes past that.

 You’ll need a car that can handle dirt roads and fords to drive all the way to the end of the road, but it’s a beautiful drive no matter how far you go.
 This road takes you to the start of Mount Aspiring National Park, the closest wilderness area to Wanaka.